sylvainbx/rust-book-fr/FRENCH/src/ch01-01-installation.md

 ### Documentation en local

 <!--
-The installer also includes a copy of the documentation locally, so you can read it offline.
+The installation of Rust also includes a copy of the documentation locally, so you can read it offline.
 Run `rustup doc` to open the local documentation in your browser.
 -->

-L'installateur embarque aussi une copie de la documentation en local pour que vous puissiez la lire hors ligne.
+L'installation de Rust embarque aussi une copie de la documentation en local pour que vous puissiez la lire hors ligne.
 Lancez `rustup doc` afin d'ouvrir la documentation locale dans votre navigateur.

 <!--
 Any time a type or function is provided by the standard library and you’re not